-Todd Harbour enters his ninth season as head track and field coach, and 14th as head cross country coach.
-Director of Athletics Ian McCaw named Harbour as Clyde Hart's successor June 14, 2005, after he had served as Baylor's head cross country coach and assistant track coach since January 2000.
+Todd Harbour enters his 10th season as Baylor's head track and field coach.
+He has served in that capacity for the cross country team for the last 14 years.
+Director of Athletics Ian McCaw named Harbour as Clyde Hart's successor June 14, 2005, after he had been Baylor's head cross country coach and assistant track coach since January 2000.

 Harbour continues to build Baylor's cross country and track and field teams into one of the nation's most successful and prominent programs.
-Under his watch, Baylor has posted 16 top-20 finishes nationally since he took over both programs in 2005-06, including six top-10 finishes.
+Under his watch, Baylor has posted 19 top-20 finishes nationally since he took over both programs in 2005-06, including seven top-10 finishes.

-The team success has been built around a multitude of athletes that have succeeded individually.
-In his seven full seasons as head coach, Harbour's student-athletes have won seven individual NCAA titles, earned 164 All-America certificates, and claimed 51 individual Big 12 titles, putting them consistently among the nation's elite.
+The team success has been built around a multitude of athletes who have succeeded individually.
+In his nine full seasons as head coach, Harbour's student-athletes have won nine individual NCAA titles, earned 180 All-America certificates and claimed 51 individual Big 12 titles, putting them consistently among the nation's elite.

-The 2012 track and field season featured another top-20 finish for Harbour's women's squad indoors.
+The 2012 track and field season featured another top-20 indoor finish for Harbour's women's squad.
 That team got All-American performances from Tiffani McReynolds, Erin Atkinson, Jessica Ubanyionwu and Skylar White to finish 16th at the national meet.
-BU's men received All-American nods at the indoor event with Patrick Schoenball finishing 5th in the 800-meters and the 4X400-meter relay team earning a seventh-place finish.
+BU's men received All-American nods at the indoor event with Patrick Schoenball finishing fifth in the 800-meters and the 4X400-meter relay team earning a seventh-place finish.
 During the outdoor season, White again scored All-American status in the shot put, while the 4X100-meter relay team led the way for the men with a fifth-place showing.
-In cross country, Harbour coached sophomore Rachel Johnson to an All-Big 12 performance with an eighth-place finish at the conference meet.
+In cross country, Harbour coached Johnson to an All-Big 12 performance with an eighth-place finish at the conference meet.

-In 2010, Baylor's track teams battled through a multitude of injuries, but under Harbour's leadership, the depth of the team became a bright spot.
-The Bears managed 70 combined all-Big 12 honors at the indoor and outdoor conference championships, while totaling 15 All-America honors.
+In 2010, Baylor's track teams battled through a multitude of injuries, but under Harbour's leadership the depth of the team became a bright spot.
+The Bears managed 70 combined All-Big 12 honors at the indoor and outdoor conference championships, while totaling 15 All-America honors.
 The men's indoor and outdoor 4x400-meter relay teams each earned All-America honors, while the indoor team finished as the nation's runner-up.
 Baylor claimed Big 12 individual titles in the indoor men's distance medley relay, the indoor 800 meters by James Gilreath and the outdoor men's 4x100-meter relay.
-With the success of Baylor's relay teams at the Drake Relays and Texas Relays, the Bears earned the overall relay title by The Track and Field News.
-During the season, Baylor student-athletes broke school records 13 times, including thrower Skylar White breaking indoor and outdoor shot put records seven times.
+With the success of Baylor's relay teams at the Drake Relays and Texas Relays, the Bears earned the overall relay title by Track and Field News.
+During the season, Baylor student-athletes broke school records 13 times, with White breaking the indoor and outdoor shot put record seven times.

 On the track in 2009, the Baylor men's 4x400-meter relay team continued a streak of 42 consecutive victories through the NCAA Indoor Championships until a third-place finish at the NCAA Outdoor Championships.
 Sprinter Trey Harts, a leg of the 4x400 relay, also earned an individual championship indoors in the 200 meters.
 Harbour's crew of men in the 4x400-meter relay helped put together an astounding streak of 42 consecutive meet victories, which included five consecutive NCAA titles (2007 indoor/outdoor, 2008 indoor/outdoor, 2009 indoor).